AntonC9018/Kari/source/README.md

 ### How to make a plugin

 The easiest way to get started is to use a starter template.
-To generate a starter boilerplate for your plugin and add it to the solution, use `baton kari new_plugin -name NAME_OF_PLUGIN`.
+To generate a starter boilerplate for your plugin and add it to the solution, use `kari -newPluginPath PATH_TO_PLUGIN`.

 This generates 5 files: the csproj file, *Administrator* class, *Analyzer* class, a file with *Annotations* and a T4 template for code generation.
 Out of these parts, only an *Administrator* (and a csproj file obviously) is absolutely required from a plugin, but the other parts are also common.